For a chronological list of all the Torah Portions in each of the five books of Torah, click here.

 The mystics say that God made Adam in the image of the Heavenly Adam, the firstborn of all creation, the spiritual image of God.
 The theology of the heavenly Adam attempts to reconcile the conflict between the idea that God is incorporeal, that is without image and form, and the idea that man is created in the image of God.

 In the Talmud, some of the sages viewed the seven days of creation as a broad outline for human history, as the Scripture says, “For a thousand years in Your sight are like yesterday when it passes by” (Psalm 90:4).
 Accordingly, they compared each of the six days to a millennia of history.
-In the poetic words of the sages, the Messianic Era will be a “day that is altogether Sabbath.”

 The mystics describe the nefesh (soul) as a man’s thought, speech, and action.
 Even animals have a nefesh.
 Its inclination and appetites are carnal, material, and selfish, therefore, its influence over man leads us toward selfishness, lust, greed, and sin.
 Despite this, the animal soul is not evil, for it also comes from God.
 The animal soul can be harnessed!